Item 1 – Introduction

 What investment services and advice can you provide me?

-More detailed information about our advisory services, including minimum investment amounts, can be found in our Part 2A, Appendix 1, which can be found on the Investment Adviser Public Disclosure website at https://adviserinfo.sec.gov/firm/summary/133941
+We invest clients’ accounts in equity securities on major market exchanges, over the counter securities, exchange traded funds (“ETF”), foreign securities, certificates of deposit, and no-load mutual funds.
+More detailed information about our advisory services, including minimum investment amounts, can be found in our Part 2A, Appendix 1, which can be found on the Investment Adviser Public Disclosure website here.

 Given my financial situation, should I choose an investment advisory service?
 Why or why not?

-How will you choose which investments to recommend to me?
+How will you choose investments to recommend to me?

-What is your relevant experience, including licenses, education and other qualifications?
+What is your relevant experience, including your licenses, education, and other qualifications?
 What do these qualifications mean?

 What fees will I pay?

 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amounts of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
-More detailed information about our fees and other costs can be found in our Form ADV Part 2A, Appendix 1 Item 4, a copy can be found on the Investment Adviser Public Disclosure website at https://adviserinfo.sec.gov/firm/summary/133941
+More detailed information about our fees and other costs can be found in our Form ADV Part 2A, Appendix 1 Item 4, a copy can be found on the Investment Adviser Public Disclosure website here.

-If I give you $10,000 to invest, how much will go to fees and costs, and how much will be invested for me?
+Help me understand how these fees and costs might affect my investments.
+If I give you $10,000 to invest, how much will go to fees and costs?
+How much will be invested for me?

 What are your legal obligations to me when acting as my investment adviser?
 How else does your firm make money and what conflicts of interest do you have?

-When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
+When we act as your investment adviser, we have to act in your best interest and not put our interests ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
 Here are some examples to help you understand what this means.

 Clients should be aware that outside affiliations in portfolio companies by Shah, its management persons or employees create a conflict of interest that can impair the objectivity of Shah and these individuals when making advisory recommendations.
 For example, Shah’s affiliate’s service as a director or officer of a portfolio company will restrict Shah Capital’s ability to trade the applicable securities.
 Clients should be aware that outside affiliations and the investments in such companies by Shah Capital and our management persons or employees create a conflict of interest.

-How do your financial professionals make money?
+How do financial professionals make money?

 Our financial professionals are compensated based on salary, bonus and profit sharing, which is determined based on the net income of our firm.

-Do you or your financial professional have legal or disciplinary history?
+Do you or your financial professionals have legal or disciplinary history?

 No. You may visit https://www.investor.gov/CRS for a free and simple search tool to research us and our financial professionals.